 Wallace Martin and Bruce Frasier

 All orders except those going to Alaska and Hawaii have no additional shipping charges.
+There is an additional charge of $2.00 per bunch over 10 bunches for shipments to AK and HI.
 Our experienced staff will schedule shipment for the proper planting time in your area.
 If you ship your order to more than one location, each shipment will be treated as a separate order.
 Because onion plants need to arrive fresh, we ship the most effective way available.
 We recommend the US Postal Service Priority Mail for small orders.
-For larger orders, we prefer to ship by UPS or FEDEX.
-For orders of multiple boxes going UPS or FEDEX, two boxes will be strapped together.
-We are unable to guarantee arrival on a specific date.
-We are sorry, but due to import regulations we are no longer able to ship plant materials to Canada, Malheur County in Oregon, and the following counties in Idaho: Ada, Bingham, Blaine, Boise, Bonneville, Canyon, Cassia, Elmore, Gem, Gooding, Jefferson, Jerome, Lincoln, Madison, Minidolka, Owyee, Payette, Power, Twin Falls, and Washington.
-There is an additional charge of $2.00 per bunch for shipments to AK and HI.
+For larger orders, we ship through UPS or FedEx.
+For orders of multiple boxes going UPS or FedEx, two boxes will be strapped together.
+We are unable to guarantee arrival on a specific date, but can give you the week they will arrive.
+Due to import regulations we are no longer able to ship plant materials to Canada, Malheur County in Oregon, and the following counties in Idaho: Ada, Bingham, Blaine, Boise, Bonneville, Canyon, Cassia, Elmore, Gem, Gooding, Jefferson, Jerome, Lincoln, Madison, Minidolka, Owyee, Payette, Power, Twin Falls, and Washington.
 You can also override our shipping dates if you'd like.
 Simply enter your desired ship date in the "Requested Ship Date" field during checkout.